iamansoni/Focus-More/README.md

-# SiteBlocker extension for Google Chrome
+# Focus More - A Site Blocker extension for Google Chrome
-An open source, site blocking/filtering extension for Google Chrome.
-Version 0.3.
+This is an open source, site blocking/filtering extension for Google Chrome made for the submission of **COURSE: PROJ-CSE-322G**, part of the curriculum of B.Tech in Computer Science & Engineering from [CRS-SIET, Jhajjar](http://crssietjhajjar.ac.in/).

 ## How to install?
 - Download the full directory